SwetSagar/python-projects-100-days-of-code/README.md

-# Various Projects made in Python.
+# Python Projects from 100 days of Code

-This is a currently online private project.
-It would house projects from basic to advanced level made in Python.
+This repo contains the 100 projects from the 100 days of code by Angela Yu.